Bristol Hi-Fi Show 2020 Report and Gallery

 Always eye-candy, the Michell room never fails to draw a crowd.
 Bristol this year saw the company launch its three-product Cusis range of moving coil cartridges - the Cusis E, S and series topping M (pictured).

 At the heart of all Cusis range is a samarium-cobalt magnet combined with pure iron.
 30μ pure copper wire is used to precision wind the cartridge coils onto an ultra-lightweight armature, which is then mounted onto a specially designed damper.
 The differences are in stylus profile, cantilever and body material.

-Monitor Audio was all about its Bronze 100 standmount and Bronze 500 floorstanders, this year.
+Monitor Audio was all about its sixth generation Bronze 100 6G standmount and Bronze 500 6G floorstanders, this year.
 The 100s were in play during our visit and admirably driven by Roksan components.
 Also in the room was Roksan's pretty recently added, Sara tonearm.
 A good sounding room, this.